Al-Shorta SC

 Al-Shorta Sports Club (نادي الشرطة الرياضي) is an Iraqi sports club based in Al-Rusafa, Baghdad.
 It has teams in 19 different sports, and the best known section of the club is the football team, whose origins date back to 1932.
-Al-Shorta was formally established as a sports club in 1978 after a clubs-only policy was introduced to Iraqi football.
+The team competes in the Iraq Stars League, the top flight of Iraqi football.
+Since 2026, the team has played its home matches at Al-Shorta Stadium, which was built on the same site as the club's previous home.

-Al-Shorta's football team is one of the most successful in Iraq, having won the Iraq Stars League eight times and the Iraq FA Cup once, completing the domestic double in the 2023–24 season.
-Al-Shorta were crowned the inaugural Arab Club Champions Cup winners in 1982 and are one of only two Iraqi clubs to have won the tournament.
-Al-Shorta have won two Iraqi Super Cup titles and are the only team to have won the Baghdad Championship three times in a row.
+Al-Shorta's football team is one of the most successful in Iraq, having won the Iraq Stars League eight times, the Iraq FA Cup once (completing the domestic double in the 2023–24 season), the Iraqi Super Cup twice and the Baghdad Championship three consecutive times.
+Al-Shorta hold the Iraq Stars League record for the most consecutive titles, having won four league titles in a row between 2022 and 2025.
+In international football, Al-Shorta won the inaugural Arab Club Champions Cup title in 1982 and reached the semi-finals in 2023.

-Al-Shorta hold the Iraq Stars League records for the most consecutive titles (four in a row) and the longest winning streak (11 matches).
-They also hold the league's joint-record for the longest unbeaten run (39 games).
-In the 2021–22 season, Al-Shorta became the first club to win all Baghdad derbies home and away in one league season.
+Al-Shorta compete in Baghdad derbies with rivals Al-Quwa Al-Jawiya, Al-Zawraa and Al-Talaba, and became the first team to win all six derby matches in one league season in the 2021–22 season.
+The team is popularly nicknamed "Al-Qithara" (lit.
+'The Harp').

 History

+Foundation and early years (1932–1948)

 The Al-Shorta (Police) football team was formed in 1932 by Mudhafar Ahmed, the director of the Police Schools in Baghdad.
 Al-Shorta participated in the second edition of the Prince Ghazi Cup in the 1932–33 season, and claimed their first trophy in 1938 by winning the Taha Al-Hashimi Cup, followed by victories in the Al-Quwa Al-Jawiya Cup and Al-Olympi Club Cup in 1939.
 The team later became known as Madaris Al-Shorta (Police Schools) after a new Police team called Al-Quwa Al-Siyara (Mobile Force) was formed.